om-ai-lab/OmChat/README.md

-# OmChat: A Series of Powerful Native Multimodal Language Models
+# OmChat: A Family of Powerful Native Multimodal Language Models
 ......

 ## 🗓️ Updates